-The Fed also stated that it will continue reducing its holdings of agency mortgage-backed securities and other fixed-income assets as described in its previously announced plans and that it will reinvest into agency MBS the amount of principal payments from the Fed's holdings of agency debt and agency MBS received in each calendar month that exceeds a cap of \$35 billion per month.
-The Fed further indicated that it will roll over at auction the amount of principal payments from its holdings of Treasury securities maturing in each calendar month that exceeds a cap of \$60 billion per month.
+The Fed said it will continue reducing its holdings of Treasury securities and agency debt and agency mortgage backed securities, according to its previously announced plans.
+The Fed will roll over at auction the amount of principal payments from its holdings of Treasury securities maturing in each calendar month that exceeds a cap of \$25 billion per month.
+The Fed will also reinvest the amount of principal payments from its holdings backed securities received in each calendar month that exceeds a cap of \$35 billion per month into Treasury securities.